Where Some Ideas Are Stranger Than Others...

 By the time she had finished, Mary had written a new Frankenstein that was far more critical of society than the first.
 The 1831 edition depicts the harm caused by human (male) ambition and the lust for power.
 The female characters may lack the ability to save themselves or others, but they are entirely innocent.
 They suffer solely because they are connected to Frankenstein.
 For those naysayers who believed that Percy Shelley was responsible for the writing of the first version, and for those such as Trelawney and Claire, who accused Mary of being a timid compromiser, the 1831 Frankenstein stands as a supremely original accomplishment, a dystopian variation created entirely by its author, Mary Shelley.
 Without Shelley by her side, Mary had been forced to become increasingly independent, and, in becoming so, she was now able to write a more complex and powerful book than when she was nineteen years old and her beloved was still alive.

 In one of those surreal accidents of reading, while looking into what I thought was an unrelated topic to any of this, what should turn up in the course of reading Carole Pateman on contract theory than her examination of aspects of William Godwin's philosophy.
 He of course, was Wollstonecraft Shelley's father, better known as a philosophical anarchist, and he spent a part of his own writing making arguments based on an abstract individual.
 It hardly seems coincidental that Wollstonecraft Shelley centred her first novel on the creation of an artificially created abstract individual with no proper social ties or obligations.
 She argues that such a being would be a catastrophe, because it is socialization and social integration that supply each person's ethical framework and assists them in learning how to behave responsibly.
 Indeed, Frankenstein makes such a being, but he is in fact such a being himself.
 Describing his early life to his interlocutor Walton, Frankenstein notes, "My life had hitherto been remarkably secluded and domestic; and this had given me invincible repugnance to new countenances."
 Too self-centred to maintain social ties himself, too irresponsible to think carefully through the implications of what he is doing, so much so that he declares late in the novel that "I felt as if I had committed some great crime, the consciousness of which haunted me.
 I was guiltless, but I had indeed drawn a horrible curse upon my head, as mortal as that of crime."
+The creature doesn't need to do anything to make Frankenstein like himself, Frankenstein is the original model of the creature in the first place – hence the recent theatre productions based on the novel where the actors playing the creature and Frankenstein switch places between performances.
+We could say that yes, Frankenstein does have absolute control over the creature, a sort of awful puppet-string pulling control, whether in the end he actually wants it or not.

 There are manifold ideas Wollstonecraft Shelley built into her first novel, most of which she could expect her readers to find cognitively estranging.
 Her unpacking of the possible actual behaviour of actual abstract individuals is among the most esoteric examples today, because Godwin's books are not much read today.
 She strove to make comprehensible to a male reader the double bind facing children deemed "illegitimate" and their mothers, as well as the plight of women more generally in her time.
 Deeply familiar with her mother's critique of female education and how it damaged girls and women unless by good luck, she took special care to illustrate the dangers of undisciplined reading.
 The creature's haphazard reading accidentally provides him with the elements of sensible ethics and encourages him to think well of people and society.
 But he does not have a strong enough foundation to resist abandoning them when faced with social rejection even after he matures enough to concede that he should not have been so impatient when he revealed himself to the De Laceys.
 Frankenstein's undisciplined reading is magnified in impact by his predisposition to denying responsibility.
 Wollstonecraft Shelley suggests that his indulgent upbringing makes him unable to accept and constructively apply correction since he is already selfish and headstrong.
 Most of all, Wollstonecraft Shelley's "cognitively estranging referent" is how an isolated individual man who understood himself as having no social ties he truly needed to respect to his own family let alone strangers, would respond to having something akin to absolute power over another being.